BRIGHTER SKIES MONDAY PM, MORE CLIPPERS ON THE WAY

 WIND FORECAST:

-WEDNESDAY: Mostly cloudy.
-Passing snow showers, mix possible too.
-Breezy.
+WEDNESDAY: Cloudy with passing snow showers or wintry mix.
+Breezy but mild.
 HIGH: 37 LOW: 15

-THURSDAY: Partly sunny.
-Seasonably cold.
-Snow develops by late evening.
-HIGH: 25 LOW: 21
+THURSDAY: Seasonably cold with more clouds than sun.
+Snow at night.
+HIGH: 25 LOW: 22

-FRIDAY: Early morning snow the passing snow and/or rain showers.
-HIGH: 38 LOW: 10
+FRIDAY: Early morning snow then a light wintry mix.
+Mostly cloudy and breezy.
+HIGH: 38 LOW: 7

+SATURDAY: Colder and blustery with a mix of sun and clouds.
+HIGH: 15 LOW: 3

 Copyright 2022 WBAY.
 All rights reserved.